aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/04_create_cluster.md

 2 .
 To get you Key Pair name that was automatically created in Lab 1 for the EC2 instance, navigate to the `Key Pairs` page in the AWS console:

-* [https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#KeyPairs](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#KeyPairs).
+* <a href="https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#KeyPairs" target="_blank">https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#KeyPairs</a>.
 The Key Pair name will be something like `jones-dynatrace-modernize-workshop` as shown below.

 ![image](/images/setup-keypairs-ui.png)